mo-sangha/book/chapters/1.typ

 Natural patterns of labeling and apprehending these things will emerge, but ultimately we can adjust to leaving these two aspects alone after recognition.

-In phase 1 we are introduced to the fruit as the path.
+In phase one we are introduced to the fruit as the path.
 This very simple clear light awareness becomes the foundation for one's own refuge and serves as the ultimate teacher.
 Dzogchen Guru Yoga means adopting awareness as the Buddha,